-Project Description: The project description of the preliminary proposal is limited to five pages and should include the following three sections:
+Project Description (five-page limit): The project description of the preliminary proposal is limited to five pages and should include the following three sections:

-- 1. Vision and Goals Describe the vision and specific goals of the proposed research, identify knowledge gaps or engineering challenges the project is to address; - Innovation and Approach Describe the main innovation and the approach that will be used to achieve the vision and goals; and Interdisciplinary and Transformative Impact Describe the transformative aspects of the project, including how the collaboration of different disciplines will enable a significant advancement of fundamental engineering knowledge and enable discovery of new solutions.
+1. Vision and Goals - Describe the vision and specific goals of the proposed research, identify knowledge gaps or engineering challenges the project is to address;

+2. Innovation and Approach - Describe the main innovation and the approach that will be used to achieve the vision and goals; and

+3. Interdisciplinary and Transformative Impact - Describe the transformative aspects of the project, including how the collaboration of different disciplines will enable a significant advancement of fundamental engineering knowledge and enable discovery of new solutions.
 Include a succinct statement of anticipated Broader Impacts on a national need or grand challenge.
 Provide an outline of the strategies to engage and train students to conduct collaborative and convergent research.

-References Cited: Indicate with an asterisk any cited publications by the PI, co-PIs and other senior personnel identified on the required Supplementary Document list of Key Personnel Involved, which result from current or prior research funded by NSF.
+References Cited: Indicate with an asterisk any cited publications by the PI, co-PIs and other senior personnel (identified on the required Supplementary Document list of Key Personnel Involved), which result from current or prior research funded by NSF.

-Biographical sketches: The standard NSF two-page biographical sketches must be provided for the PI, co-PIs and other senior personnel identified on the required Supplementary Document list of Key Personnel Involved.
+Biographical sketches: The standard NSF biographical sketches for the PI and co-PIs identified on the cover page must be provided.

 Budget: The preliminary proposal must include a budget for each of the four years proposed.
-FastLane will automatically provide a cumulative budget.
+FastLane or Research.gov will automatically provide a cumulative budget.
 Preliminary proposals should not include separate subaward budgets.
 However, the budget justification should include planned levels for subawards to any partner institution(s).
 Enter the anticipated total level of subaward support on line G5, Subawards.

-Current and Pending Support for the PI, co-PIs, and senior personnel must be included.
+Current and Pending Support for the PI and co-PIs identified on the cover page must be included.